 Fig. 4.
 Measuring instruments: (a) Measurement of the temperature of the wall facades, (b) Roof temperature measurement (internal face), and (c) WBGT-meter

+What is a, b and c?

 2.5 Dynamic thermal modeling

-A digital model of the building was developed using Python and validated by comparison with in situ measurements.
+A digital temperature? model of the building was developed using Python and validated by comparison with in situ measurements.
 Five configurations were simulated: reference (no intervention), plaster only, false ceiling only, combination of plaster + ceiling and combination of plaster + ceiling + stabilized BTC.

-The thermophysical properties of the materials were integrated based on experimental data.
-The climatic conditions were taken from a TMY file adapted to the site.
+The thermophysical properties of the materials were integrated into what? based on experimental data.
+The climatic conditions were taken from a TMY – explain? file adapted to the site.
 The simulation covers a representative period of three months (March to May) with hourly intervals.
 It is based on a nodal approach, assuming:

 materials with constant thermophysical properties,